kayaocal/JSONes/README.md

 # JSONes

-* Just another small json library. it is just a parser and writer.
-No reflection or fancy specs.
+* Just another small json parser and writer.
+It has no reflection or fancy specs.
 * It is tested with examples at json.org
-* **This library does not validate json!**
+* **This library does not validate json yet!**
-* *null* type is not supported
+* **null** type is not supported
-* No dependency.
-Only standart library functions.
+* Only standart library.
+No any other 3rd party library required.
-* Cpp11
+* Written in cpp 11.

 ## Use
 * Just copy Jsones.h and Jsones.cpp to your project.